zuozhenggh/learning-library/data-management-library/goldengate/goldengateveridata/ggv-adw-atp/ggv-adw-atp.md

 **Note**: This lab is for using the Oracle Wallet only.
 For using Java Key Sores (JKS),see [Java Connectivity with Autonomous Database (ATP or ADW)](https://www.oracle.com/database/technologies/java-connectivity-to-atp.html)

+**Note**:  After you have completed lab 1: Install and Configure Oracle GoldenGate Veridata, the rest of the **labs are independent of each other**.
+You can complete labs 2 to 5 in any sequence you want to.

 ### What Do You Need?

 + **Download Client Credentials wallet.**